SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     And I get to the question id "some id!" with this data:
 ```

+It needs to know the `id` of the page where it will stop.
+You can find the `id` in the `question` block in the YAML (or using the Sources tab in a live interview).
 Under that, you put the header row of the table:

 ```
       | var | value | trigger |
 ```

+This labels the three columns you will use.
 Under that, you add a row for every field that you want to interact with during the interview.
 Start with a blank row then fill it in:
 ```
       |  |  |  |
 ```